ramos-04/gitops-scaling/README.md

 - Scaling to ***Millions*** of Users -

   When we think about scaling to millions of users, usually the first thing that pops in our mind is scaling of the compute(EC2 instances, Lambda, Containers, etc).
-But that's not really the complete game.
-It is just a part of the game.
-We need to consider other different layers of the product architecture as well in terms of scaling.
-To exemplify, we should consider scaling the other layers namely network, load balancer, Database, etc. We need to widen our horizon to covers other scaling areas like below -
+But that's not really the whole game, instead it is just a part of the game.
+We need to consider other different layers of the product architecture as well for scaling.
+To exemplify, we should also consider scaling layers like Networking, Load balancing, Data Tier(databases, object storage), etc. We need to widen our horizon to cover other scaling aspects like below -

      1. Ensure ***DNS and other networking layers*** are automatic scalable and highly available.
      2. Ensure ***Load Balancer*** supports out of the box scaling.
-     3. ***Offload static frontend caching data*** from the web instance tier to some object storage like S3 and then set up a CDN like CloudFront on top of it to achieve global caching and other perks.
+     3. ***Offload static frontend caching data*** from the web instance tier to an object storage like S3 and then set up a CDN like CloudFront on top of it to achieve global caching and other perks.
      4. Establishing a data caching layer using ***AWS Elastic Cache***.
      5. Leverage ***read replicas and multi AZ*** automatic scalable databases like AWS RDS, DynamoDB and MongoDB Atlas.
      6. Setting up ***observability and monitoring*** suites using tools like Prometheus, Grafana, Dynatrace or AWS Xray.
-Monitor the metrics like ***response times*** to identify high latency areas so that you can rectify application slowness and improve the speed of your application.
+Monitor the metrics like ***response times*** to identify high latency areas, so that you can rectify application slowness, improving the speed of your application.
      7. Leverage ***AI and ML based solutions*** like AWS DevOps Guru and AWS CodeGuru which can monitor your infrastructure and application code respectively and provide insightful recommendations on how can you reduce application slowness, improve scaling, etc.

-- As a good practice, high availability should be configured for the cluster add-ons software as well. ***Pod Disruption Budget*** can also be leveraged to boost high availability.
+- As a good practice, high availability should be configured for the cluster add-ons software(coredns, karpenter, metrics server etc) as well. ***Pod Disruption Budget*** can also be leveraged to boost high availability.

-- Tools like ***Kubecost and AWS Compute Optimizer*** can be used to right-size the Kubernetes nodes and resource limits for pods to avoid under-utilization or over-utilization of resources, which will further result in ***cost-saving***.
+- Tools like ***Kubecost and AWS Compute Optimizer*** can be used to right-size Kubernetes nodes and identify resource limits for pods to avoid under-utilization or over-utilization of resources, which will further result in ***cost-saving***.

-- Terraform(IAC) should perform the EKS cluster and & other cloud resources provisioning, and complete ArgoCD bootstrapping(installation of ArgoCD software and ArgoCD Application).
-Post that, GitOps should take over and automatically install all the cluster add-ons(karpenter, metrics server, etc) and the applications(cors-proxy-server, target-mock-server, etc) within the EKS cluster.
+- End to end automation should be built using ***GitOps IaC Bridge Module*** which will comprise of two stages.
+In the first stage, terraform(IAC) should perform the EKS cluster and other cloud resources provisioning, while also bootstrapping GitOps(installation of ArgoCD software and ArgoCD Applicationset Resource in the cluster).
+In the second stage, GitOps should take over and automatically install all the cluster add-ons(karpenter, metrics server, etc) and the microservice applications(cors-proxy-server, target-mock-server, etc) within the EKS cluster.

 - ***AWS EKS Auto Mode*** service can be explored which automates the management of your Kubernetes clusters, including provisioning and scaling compute, storage, and networking resources.
 However, it is important to note that it comes with a cost.

 - Terraform ***linting*** can be used to improve coding standards.
-Furthermore, ***unit test cases*** can be written for the terraform code as well as the application code.
+Furthermore, ***unit test cases*** can be written for the IaC code and the application code.

 - ***CICD using GitOps*** can be constructed for terraform IAC deployments as well.

-- Efficient repository and folder structure can be used to manage different ***environments***(dev,stage,uat,production).
+- Efficient repository and folder structure can be used to manage different ***environments*** for IaC and GitOps(dev, stage, uat, production).

+- Robust ***branching strategy*** should be identified and implemented to promote releases smoothly.

 - Security can be enforced using ***Policy as Code*** framework leveraging tools like ***Open Policy Agent(OPA) or Kyverno***.